 X.Y.a Minimum compressive strength of mortar to be 12 MPa.

-Items to consider when specifying mortar for nonloadbearing masonry
+Discussion points to consider when specifying mortar for nonloadbearing masonry

 Minimum mortar and grout strengths are a very common type of problematic masonry specification.
 Although often done with altruistic intentions, such requirements are counter intuitive for most masonry applications and may in fact lead to jobsite conflicts and larger issues in the future.
 It is important to recognize that mortar and grout shall be specified according to one of two separate compliance pathways: